Yu☆Gi☆Oh Central

 This is an guidebook for the manga released in 2002, that gives a bunch of information about the characters, Shadow Games and cards.
 It has a bunch of information that's exclusive to it, like characters' ages, favorite and least favorite foods, heights and weights...
 Wasn't released in languages besides Japanese and French, but a group of fans on Tumblr made a translation of it.

 A sequel to it called Millennium Book was released in 2015, and it has information about things that hadn't happened yet, like the ancient Egyptian characters.
 I'm still trying to find an translation or scan of it.
+I do have 1 thing from it though:

 "The Super Long Interview with Kazuki Takahashi-sensei" Translation